laxmikant-ainapure/upcxx/docs/build-devel.md

   to compilers which support it.
 This can be used to ensure colorized output even when piping to a pager or saving the output to a file.

+* `RUN_WRAPPER='$(VALGRIND_WRAPPER)'` on command line:
+  Make targets that run multiple tests (check, run-tests, etc) will wrap the runs in a valgrind leak check.
+This greatly slows execution time, and also disables the normal test timeout mechanism.
+  Requires a working valgrind tool.

 ## Internal-Only Configuration Options

 This serves as the place to document configure options that aren't hardened